-Journalism students in Journalism must successfully complete five required courses in their declared print or broadcast concentration, as well as three or four Institute-approved or Institute-offered electives.
+Student completing the Journalism track of the major must complete five required courses in their declared print or broadcast concentration, as well as three Institute-offered or Institute-approved electives.

-All students in both concentrations must complete a second major in addition to Journalism, chosen from the other academic programs in the College of Arts and Science.
-Thus, all journalism students are double majors.
-Students cannot take more than 36 points in journalism.
+All students in both tracks must complete a second major in addition to Journalism, chosen from the other academic programs in the College of Arts and Science, or another NYU college with the Institute’s approval.
+Thus, all Journalism students are double majors.

 Certain electives from the CAS curriculum can, under special arrangement, be approved as Journalism Institute electives.
-Also, because the Institute puts a high value on numeric literacy for its Journalism graduates, double majors in Sociology, Psychology, Economics or Politics may count any of the following courses toward their three or four Journalism-required electives, if they choose.
+Also, because the Institute puts a high value on numeric literacy for its Journalism graduates, double majors in Sociology, Psychology, Economics, or Politics may count any of the following courses towards their three Journalism-required electives, if they choose.

 Students in other majors who take any of these courses may do the same.
 If you have taken the course and want to retain your Journalism electives for Institute-sponsored courses, you also may do so.
-Here are the course numbers and titles Journalism will count toward the major:
+Below are the course numbers and titles for classes the Institute approves towards the major:

 - Politics: Quantitative Methods in Political Science (POL-UA 800) or Introduction to Research methods for Politics (POL-UA 850)